bplmaps/lmec-main-site/content/articles/new-layers-in-atlascope.md

 #### Hull: The heydays of Nantasket Beach

 For our current exhibition, *Building Blocks*, Laura Lee Schmidt writes that Revere Beach constituted a "[landscape of marvels](https://www.leventhalmap.org/digital-exhibitions/building-blocks/topics/having-fun/)."
 In the early 20th century, amusement parks and fairgrounds could be commonly found at the end of streetcar lines (often placed there with the support of streetcar companies).
-The "marvels" in Revere Beach peaked around 1914, but nearly twenty years earlier, however, the town of **Hull** boasted its own landscape of marvels.
+The "marvels" in Revere Beach peaked around 1914, but nearly twenty years earlier, the town of **Hull** boasted its own landscape of marvels.

 The [1895 Atlascope view of Nantasket Beach](https://atlascope.org/#/view:share$mode:glass$center:-70.85802,42.27136$zoom:16.87$base:maptiler-streets$overlay:ark:/76611/algwfrn83) reveals a town that has in some ways only just begun to expand.
 Sagamore Head has been {{<popup img-src="/uploads/sagamore.png" target="blank">}}subdivided but hardly developed,{{</popup>}} while {{<popup img-src="/uploads/allerton.png" target="blank">}}yellow buildings pockmark the coasts{{</popup>}} further north towards Allerton, indicating that construction is mostly limited to desirable waterfront properties.
 Just across from the Nantasket Steamboat Wharf, however, we find the [main drag of Nantasket Beach](https://atlascope.org/#/view:share$mode:glass$center:-70.85602,42.27099$zoom:17.64$base:massgis-2021-orthos$overlay:ark:/76611/algwfrn83) replete with fun and games, from {{<popup img-src="/uploads/merry.png" target="blank">}}shuffleboard, toboggans, and a merry go round{{</popup>}} to a {{<popup img-src="/uploads/hotel.png" target="blank">}}dance hall, maze, and "automatic swing."{{</popup>}}